Nao's analysis results

 Heightened by the anxiety of ‘not being able to fail’

 Not being able to fail is akin to perfectionism.
 Past influences significantly shape this tendency.
-Developed logical thinking to avoid emotional reactions.

 Ideas evolved to devise possibilities for confronting real-world problems.